 Collaborative Learning: Discussing homework with other students and your instructors is encouraged, as are homework and study groups for quizzes and exams.
 However, an individual homework must be submitted by each student (not photocopied or copy-paste) and all hand calculations must be shown.
 If there are required substantive conclusions or summaries those must also be written individually.
 Finally, all exams must be completed individually.
 Copying during the exams is cheating and will at the very least result in a zero on the exam.
-All suspected Academic Misconduct will be mandatorily reported to the Office of Student Conduct.
 I encourage you to review the University policy on academic dishonesty; you are responsible for behaving in accordance with this policy and continued enrollment in this class will be considered implicit agreement that you have read and accepted the terms of that policy.